 Ghost in the Shell

 Originally published as a seinen manga anime in Japan, the current iteration of Ghost in the Shell is a live-action PG-13, American science fiction film directed by Rupert Sanders, written by Jamie Moss and starring Scarlett Johansson.
 I haven’t read any of the earlier print or anime versions, that date back to 1989, this review is based exclusively on my impression of the 2017 movie, with some background information from my sons.
+The film is rated PG-13.
+Click here for a detailed examination of the film's rating.

 In the not too distant future, the line between human and machine has blurred and most humans have cybernetic enhancements.
 Hanka Robotics is the world leader in augmentative technology and they have developed a mechanical body, or “shell,” that can integrate a human brain with a cybernetic body.
 When a terrorist attack leaves Mira Killian on the edge of death, and both parents dead, Hanka Robotics chooses Mira as a test subject for their program.
 Over the objections of some, Hanka CEO Cutter decides to use Mira in a police-like counter-terrorism role.
 All of this is revealed during the opening minutes of the movie.